YoungGosling/PortalOps/INBOX_IMPLEMENTATION.md

 **Verify**:
 1. Task should be marked as completed in Inbox
-2. User Directory should NO LONGER show john.doe@example.com ✅
+2. Employee Directory should NO LONGER show john.doe@example.com ✅
 3. All permission assignments should be removed

 ### Test 5: Duplicate Prevention